How Do I Get into The World Of Voice-Over Recording?

 I am often asked for advice on “getting into” the voice-over recording industry.
 It isn’t surprising as it’s an interesting profession, producing and performing.
 When I record really good voice-over recording artists it still gives me a thrill and I have a lot of fun voicing works myself.
 My response is very much tempered to the circumstances of my interrogator, quite often people see it as a glamorous industry and simply visualise themselves in it for no other reason than vanity.
 Others have a genuine chance of working in the field and just need a little guidance.

 I have 20 years experience in providing voice-over recording services – both as a facility and an artist – for TV shows, TV ads, Films, online videos and most other visual content.
 In this article I’d like to share with you my experiences, how I started in this industry, how it has changed over the years and how you too might find a foothold in what is still regarded as a pretty cool way to make a living.

-I recently did a voice-over recording session for a large multinational organisation; a global ad campaign.
+I recently did a voice-over recording session at our voice over recording studio for a large multinational organisation; a global ad campaign.
 In the session, the client had supplied a guide video.
 At the end of the video was an added guide voice delivering the strapline, which was five words.
 The budget for that task was $10,000.
 At the risk of appearing a bit of a show-off with my mathematical skills, that’s $2,000 per word.
 I don’t know what proportion of this fee the studio received, but there was clearly no suggestion of belt tightening.

 I can do that, give us a job.